Kamehameha IV: Education and travel

 At a dinner party in New York with friends of Judd, the princes were again exposed to a racist incident.
 Helen Kinau Wilder recalled in her memoirs:

 In Geneva (New York), visiting friends, the butler was very averse to serving "blacks" as he called them, and revenged himself by putting bibs at their places.
 Alexander unfolded his, saw the unusual shape, but as he had seen many strange things on his travels concluded that must be something new, so quietly fitted the place cut out for the neck to his waist.
 Their hostess was very angry when she found what a mean trick her servant had played on them.

 These displays of prejudice in the United States and the puritanical views of American missionaries probably influenced his slightly anti-American point of view, along with that of the rest of the royal family.
 Judd later wrote about him: "educated by the Mission, most of all things dislikes the Mission.
 Having been compelled to be good when a boy, he is determined not to be good as a man."
+At the same time, he embraced Anglophilia and its main tenants, professing the faith of Anglicanism as a founder of the Hawaii Reformed Catholic Church, as well as enjoying its culture such as pantomimes and dramas of Shakespeare.

 Succession

 Upon his return Alexander was appointed to the Privy Council and House of Nobles of Kamehameha III in 1852.
 He had the opportunity to gain administrative experience that he would one day employ as King.
 During his term he also studied foreign languages and became accustomed to traditional European social norms.

 He assumed the duties of Lieutenant General and Commander in Chief of the Forces of the Hawaiian Islands and began working to reorganize the Hawaiian military and to maintain the dilapidated forts and cannons from the days of Kamehameha I. During this period, he appointed many officers to assist him including his brother Lot Kapuāiwa, Francis Funk, John William Elliott Maikai, David Kalākaua, John Owen Dominis and others to assist him.
-He also worked with Robert Crichton Wyllie, the secretary of war and navy and the minister of foreign affairs, who supported creating a Hawaiian army to protect the islands from California adventurers and filibusters who were rumor to be planning to invade the islands.
+He also worked with Robert Crichton Wyllie, the secretary of war and navy and the minister of foreign affairs, who supported creating a Hawaiian army to protect the islands from California adventurers and filibusters who were rumored to be planning to invade the islands.